jfilus/byteWIKI/docs/source/softwaredevelopment.rst

 8.3 How to modify your toolchain
 --------------------------------

-   The toolchain for all our embedded devices are generated out of the minimal-image recipe.
-If you want to add additional libraries and development headers to your custom toolchain, you have to modify the minimal-image recipe.
+   Currently the bytesatwork toolchain is generated out of the bytesatwork-minimal-image recipe.
+If you want to add additional libraries and development headers to customize the toolchain, you need to modify the bytesatwork-minimal-image recipe.
 It can be found under :guilabel:`sources/meta-bytesatwork/recipes-core/images`

-   For example if you want to develop your own ftp client and you need libftp and the corresponding header files, edit the minimal-image recipe :guilabel:`bytesatwork-minimal-image.bb` and add `ftplib` to the `IMAGE_INSTALL` variable.
+   For example if you want to develop your own ftp client and you need libftp and the corresponding header files, edit the recipe :guilabel:`bytesatwork-minimal-image.bb` and add `ftplib` to the `IMAGE_INSTALL` variable.

    This will provide the ftplib libraries and development headers in the toolchain.
 After adding additional software components, the toolchain needs to be rebuilt by:

    ::

-      bitbake devbase-image-bytesatwork -c populate_sdk
+      bitbake bytesatwork-minimal-image -c populate_sdk

    The newely generated toolchain will be available under: